frictionlessdata/datapackage-v2-draft/content/docs/specifications/glossary.md

 ### Tabular Data

-Tabular data consists of a set of rows.
-Each row has a set of fields (columns).
-We usually expect that each row has the same set of fields and thus we can talk about _the_ fields for the table as a whole.
+Tabular data consists of a list of rows.
+Each row has a list of fields (columns).
+We usually expect that each row has the same list of fields and thus we can talk about the fields for the table as a whole.

 In case of tables in spreadsheets or CSV files we often interpret the first row as a header row, giving the names of the fields.
 By contrast, in other situations, e.g. tables in SQL databases, the field names are explicitly designated.